Diversity Incentive Fund

-- What is the name of your event/program?
+- What is the name of your activity?

 - What is the specific need you will address?
 When possible, provide data to show this need exists.

-- Please describe your event/program.
+- Please describe your proposed activity.
 What will you do?
 What is the timeline?
 Keep in mind that funds through this award will be available for the following fiscal year.
-If applicable, describe how the proposed work is connected to or otherwise expands upon current efforts/programs.
+If applicable, describe how the proposed work is connected to or otherwise expands upon past/current work.

-- What is/are the goal(s) of the event/program?
+- What is/are the goal(s) of the activity?

 - Who is the target audience?
-If possible, please estimate the number of people who will engage with the event/program.
+If possible, please estimate the number of people who will engage with the activity.

 - Please upload any figures, tables, and/or images which support your application.

-- Anticipated expenses funded through this award (itemize and briefly explain how you determined this cost and why it is necessary for the success of your event/program).
+- Anticipated expenses funded through this award (itemize and briefly explain how you determined this cost and why it is necessary for the success of your activity).

-- What impact do you expect the proposed work will have on participants?
+- What impact do you expect the proposed activity will have on participants?

 - How do you expect the proposed will make progress towards VT and CALS Strategic Plan goals.
 If possible, list specific values and/or goals.